At Wilfrid Laurier University, we’re inspiring lives of leadership and purpose.

 At least once during your degree, you will participate in a community service initiative, an international project or exchange, a community-oriented course or a conference.

-You can participate in projects connected to Laurier’s Changemaker Campus (our international designation by Ashoka U), which may be offered in collaboration with the Alternative Reading Week, LaunchPad Incubator, and C3 Innovation Labs.
+You can participate in projects connected to Laurier’s Changemaker Campus (our international designation by Ashoka U), which may be offered in collaboration with the Alternative Reading Week, StartUp Lab, and C3 Innovation Labs.

 Each year, you can showcase your year’s work to the Laurier community through the Scholars' Conference.
 For your presentation, you will use diverse media, including film, podcasts, story maps, and major academic projects to capture your learning and share your knowledge with your peers, mentors and the greater community.